top of page

 Advanced Trainings, Licenses, and Certifications:

-• Nationally certified member – Certificate of Clinical Competence, American Speech-Language-Hearing Association (ASHA)
+• Nationally certified member – Certificate of Clinical Competence in Speech-Language Pathology, American Speech-Language-Hearing Association (ASHA)

 • Licensed Speech-Language Pathologist, State of New Jersey